pucandrzej/Corrected_Support_Vector_Regression_for_intraday/README.md

 andrzej.puc@pwr.edu.pl

 ## Date of replication package creation
-2025.10.26
+2025.10.27

 ## Overview & contents
 The code in this replication material allows to recalculate the forecasting simulation which served as an illustration to forecasting methodology proposed in the paper "Corrected Support Vector Regression for intraday point forecasting of prices in the continuous power market".
-When simulation is recalculated, each figure can be generated using paper_figures_reproduction.ipynb file.
+When the simulation is recalculated, each figure presented in the paper can be generated using `paper_figures_reproduction.ipynb` file.
 The notebook saves generated figures in the Paper_Figures directory.

+Alternatively, one can generate Figures from the paper using precomputed intermediary files by running the notebook right after downloading the repository.
-Please note that raw data used in the forecasting study is not fully publicly available.
-Thus, Figures 1 and 2 cannot be generated based solely on the contents of this repository.
+**Please note that raw data used in the forecasting study is not fully publicly available.
+Thus, Figures 1 and 2 cannot be generated based solely on the contents of this repository.**

 ## Software requirements
-The computing environment, language(s), licence(s) and package(s) necessary to run the reproducibility check (as well as their version); If additional information is needed to emulate the necessary environment (e.g., with conda), it should also be provided.
+These analyses were run on Python 3.11.
+**Following packages are required to regenerate the paper figures**:

+`pandas==2.0.3`
+`matplotlib==3.7.2`
+`sqlite3==2.6.0`

+while a full list of packages needed for recalculating the simulation can be found in requirements.txt file.

+A full LaTeX installation is required.
 Requirements for text rendering with LaTeX in Matplotlib can be found here: [link](https://matplotlib.org/stable/users/explain/text/usetex.html).

 ## Data availability and provenance
-The data being used and its format.
-Any relevant information regarding access to the data, origin, pre-processing, usage restrictions, etc. is to be provided.
-For each sharable dataset, mention whether it is directly included in the replication kit or available elsewhere (repository, website).
-For each non-sharable dataset (copyright, NDA, restricted access), provide the following relevant information on how to obtain it: data provider, database identifier (name, DOI, vintage), application and registration procedures, monetary costs, time requirements, instructions on which range and variables to pick.
-Please indicate whether a third party can temporarily access the data (for reproduction purposes).
+The raw data is stored in the `Data` directory.
+In this repository it contains the exogenous variables used in the forecasting study: crossborder physical flows, day-ahead quarter-hourly German market electricity prices, SPV and wind generation actual values and forecasts and load actual values and forecasts.
+All of the aforementioned data was sourced from ENTSOe.
+Necessary links and time of accessing the curve are provided in `META.txt` files in each subdirectory.

+Two non-public directories are not attached in `Data`: `ID_auction_preprocessed/` and `Transactions/`.
+Data stored in these directories is a part of a package DE Trades on the continuous market - Histo (up to Y-1): https://webshop.eex-group.com/data-type/de-trades-continuous-market-histo-y-1.
+The data has been purchased from the EXPEX Spot under University License, under which the Contracting Party is entitled to a limited Internal Usage in unchanged format according to Section 3 of the General Conditions, specifically for educational and academic research purposes and publication of results of analysis and research.
+The Agreement with the EPEX Spot do not allow to transfer the data to third Parties.
+It can be accessed through EPEX Spot sFTP server.
+The yearly cost of this access is equal to 480EUR.

 ## Hardware requirements and expected runtime
 The simulation relies on heavy usage of parallel computing.
 It was performed using the resources of Wrocław Centre for Networking and Supercomputing (WCSS).
 Specifically, CPU: 2 x Intel Xeon Platinum 8268 (24 cores, 2,9 GHz), RAM: 192 GB 2933 MHz ECC DDR4.
-Runtime on such config, using 48 parallel workers, is around 60 hours for (c)SVR models simulation and [] for the limited LASSO and RF simulations respectively.
+Runtime on such config, using 48 parallel workers, is around 2.5 days for (c)SVR models simulation and roughly 14 days for the limited (only for lead time of 60min) LASSO and RF simulations respectively.

 ## Running the simulation
-instruction
+**If you only want to regenerate figures from the paper, it is enough to run the `paper_figures_reproduction.ipynb` notebook.**
+If your goal is to run the complete simulation, please follow the steps below.

+### Preprocess the data
+Store the downloaded EPEX Spot continuous market transactions in yearly directories in `Data/Transactions/` folder/ In this study, these are `2018`, `2019` and `2020` directories containing daily `.csv` files with transations corresponding to this delivery date.

-- how to preprocess the data
+Run the `preprocess_transactions.py` to preprocess the data in line with preprocessing approach described in the paper.

+If you also want to change the horizon and use different ranges of exogenous variables downloaded from ENTSOe, you can use the `` script for dst handling.
+This step can be skipped if you keep the original range of simulation.

+### Run the simulation
+Run the `simulation_runner.py` script to schedule all of the simulations.
+You can adjust the concurrent workers by applying changes in `forecasting_config.py` script.

+### Add the weighted averages to the raw forecasts
+Having the forecasts, you can augment them with their weighted average using `intel_avg_generator.py`.

+### Calculate MAE/QAPE aggregations and run the Diebold-Mariano test
+Finally, the forecasts can be analyzed using accuracy measures and Diebold-Mariano test.

-- how to run the simulation
+For that, run the `mae_aggregator.py` script.

-- how to add the weighted averaging
-- how to calculate the MAE aggregation (Note that the intel_avg_generator.py requires changing the configuration to )
+After completing these steps, you can run the `paper_figures_reproduction.ipynb` on your own results.